Alan Alexander (political scientist)

-Alan Alexander OBE FRSE FAcSS (born 1943) is a Scottish academic, writer and public servant.
+Alan Alexander OBE FRSE FAcSS (born 13 December 1943) is a Scottish academic, writer and public servant.
 He was General Secretary of the Royal Society of Edinburgh 2013 -2018.

 Early life and academic career

-Alan Alexander was born in Glasgow in 1943 and graduated in 1965 from the University of Glasgow with a master's degree in politics and modern history.
+Alan Alexander was born in Glasgow on 13 December 1943 and graduated in 1965 from the University of Glasgow with a master's degree in politics and modern history.

 From 1966 until 1971, he was lecturer and, from 1969, assistant professor, in political science at Lakehead University, Thunder Bay, Ontario.
 He moved to the University of Reading as a visiting fellow in 1970 and was appointed lecturer in politics there in 1971.
 In 1986, he was a Fulbright Visiting Professor at Randolph-Macon Woman’s College, Virginia.
 In 1987, he was appointed to the Chair of Management in Local Government and as founding director the Scottish Local Authorities Management Centre at the University of Strathclyde Business School.
 From 1993 to 1996 he was Head of the Department of Human Resource Management.
 He retired from the university in 2000 and was immediately awarded the title of Emeritus Professor.
 His research interests included the structure and history of local government, management change in local authorities, and the role of the local authority chief executive.
 He was an early analyst of the effect on local services of the fragmentation of service delivery through the creation of single purpose bodies and the outsourcing of services.